Ray Seigfried

 Raymond J. Seigfried (born August 23, 1950) is an American politician.
-He was a Democratic member of the Delaware House of Representatives, representing District 7, from 2018 to 2020.
+He is a Democratic member of the Delaware Senate, representing district 5 since 2025.
+He previously represented district 7 in the Delaware House of Representatives from 2018 to 2020.

 Seigfried is a professor of healthcare policy and worked as a senior vice president for Christiana Care for over 25 years.

+Electoral History

 In 2018, Seigfried topped four other Democrats in the primary election to replace retiring Democrat Bryon Short, winning 762 votes (28.7%) in the five-way race.
 He won the general election with 5,943 votes (62.9%) against Republican nominee Eric Braunstein and Libertarian nominee Scott Gesty.
 Seigfried lived on the same street as Braunstein.

 In 2020, Seigfried was defeated in the Democratic primary in a rematch with the 2018 primary runner-up, progressive Larry Lambert, by a 59%-41% margin.

+In 2025, Seigfried was nominated as the Democratic candidate for the special election in Senate District 5, in anticipation of the resignation of its current Senator, Kyle Evans Gay, who was elected Lieutenant Governor the previous November, defeating Shay Frisby 23-20 with 1 abstention.
+He faced Brent Burdge, who previously ran unsuccessfully for the House District 10 in 2022 and 2024, which mostly overlaps with Senate District 5.
+On the February 15th special election he defeated Burdge.
+Seigfried officially took office on February 16, 2025, and he was sworn in on March 11, 2025.

+Legislation

+In 2025, Seigfried sponsored legislation to create a special open enrollment period for Medicare supplement enrollees.